datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/keycloak/README.md

 Quick deploy
 ```
-docker stack deploy --compose-file keycloak-stack.yml keycloak
+docker stack deploy -c keycloak-stack.yml keycloak
 ```

 ## Nginx
-Follow this link first for deploying the nginx and then change the following staff in nginx deployment.
+Follow this [link](https://github.com/hackcoderr/iudx-deployment/tree/master/Docker-Swarm-deployment/single-node/resource-server/nginx) first for deploying the nginx and then change the following staff in nginx deployment.

+- [nginx image](https://hub.docker.com/_/nginx) with version ``1.20`` is used for keycloak.

+- Please replace this [directory](https://github.com/hackcoderr/iudx-deployment/tree/master/Docker-Swarm-deployment/single-node/resource-server/nginx/conf) with ``conf`` directory for configuring nginx with keycloak.

 ### Create Environment file
 Add env variables in ``.env`` file using the template shown below.